domsinclair/vtlgen/assets/help/creatingModules.md

 In addition to the controller and views the module will have an assets folder with blank JS and css files, and an images folder.
 If a picture field is detected it will also create the necessary folder structure to support the Trongate picture uploader.

 <br>

+## Referential Integrity

+What happens if the table that you are creating a module fore references another table or tables?
+This is not such an uncommon scenario.
+Take a simple concept like Customers and their orders.
+In a typical relational database these would be represented with a couple of tables (Customers and Orders) linked by a foreign key between Orders and Customers.

+When a new order is created it is vital that the value in the foreign key field of the Orders Table links back to a genuine Customer.

+At the point at which you opt to create a module based on an existing Database Table the Data Generator checks to see if it does indeed have any foreign keys and if it does it add some additional code that will validate the value you add in those fields and show you the relevant record that they relate to.
+If no match is present you'll be informed.
+This requires the presence of a custom javascript file which gets created for you and links to it are automatically injected into the views that require it.

 ## Adding Data